symposium

 The development of art is parallel not serial.

 Therefore we aim to aim the spotlight at a development which did not only start during the Russian Revolution or the Stijl, but has been going on much longer; already in the renaissance artists were searching for a pragmatic, as well as scientific, approach to bypass emotional target practice.
 So constructivists were not only the men and women in the first decennium of the twentieth century.
-The development of art has broadened our scope since the
+The development of art has broadened our scope since the renaissance.

 MINUS SPACE, an online initiative presenting the best reductive, concept-based art, formulates it very concisely: